AllanVenje/Learning/README.md

-# Learning
-Records my learning notes
+# Learning: This is my learning summary